jonasbkarlsson/ev_smart_charging/README.md

 4. Download _all_ the files from the `custom_components/ev_smart_charging/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant.
-7. In Home Assistant go to "Settings" -> "Devices & Services" -> "Integrations" click "+ Add integration" and search for "EV Smart Charging".
+7. In Home Assistant go to Settings -> Devices & Services -> Integrations.
+Click on "+ Add integration" and search for "EV Smart Charging".

 ## Configuration